google/myelin-acorn-electron-hardware/econet_from_scratch/README.md

 There are 15 data pins: 7 are inputs to the module, and 8 are bidirectional, so two 74LVC245 chips or one XC9536XL CPLD would handle the level shifting.

+Physically, the module measures 94x58mm, with 53.5mm (probably 2.1" or 53.34mm)
+between the vertical centre of PL2 (which connects to the Econet socket) and PL1 (which connects to the bus).
+PL2 starts 9.5mm from the right edge of the board, and PL1 starts 4.5mm in.
+PL2 pin 5 is vertically in line with PL1 pin 15.

 The MC68B54 has four 8-bit control registers, two status registers, and two 3-byte FIFOs, for a total of 96 bits of RAM, plus probably a few shift registers.
 This suggests that with an LCMXO256 chip (with 2048 bits of RAM) we could possibly expand the FIFOs a bit.

+Alternatively this might work with a small but fast MCU like the ATSAMD11C; one or two USRTs running at 24 MHz would allow queuing to happen in the MCU's RAM rather than the CPLD.